neuronsimulator/nrn/ballandstick5.rst

     from neuron import h
     import ballandstick
     import numpy
-    from itertools import izip
-    from neuronpy.util import spiketrain

     class Ring:
         """A network of *N* ball-and-stick cells where cell n makes an